-When you place them on your pool, black garbage bags will absorb heat from the sun and transfer it to the water at the surface of the pool, raising pool temperature.
+When you place them in your pool, black garbage bags will absorb heat from the sun and transfer it to the water at the surface of the pool, raising the pool temperature.
 But while they can heat your pool in this way, the rate of heating with and without garbage bags on the pool is not very significant.

 While garbage bags may not heat your pool significantly, they do help reduce the rate of evaporation.
-Of course, a lower evaporation rate will come less heat loss, which will keep your pool warm.
+Of course, a lower evaporation rate will come with less heat loss, which will keep your pool warm.